awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    + We highly recommend that you choose **Create new role** to have Amazon S3 create a new IAM role for you\.
 When you save the rule, a new policy is generated for the IAM role that matches the source and destination buckets that you choose\.
 The name of the generated role is based on the bucket names and uses the following naming convention: **replication\_role\_for\_*source\-bucket*\_to\_*destination\-bucket***\.
    + You can choose to use an existing IAM role\.
 If you do, you must choose a role that grants Amazon S3 the necessary permissions for replication\.
 Replication fails if this role does not grant Amazon S3 sufficient permissions to follow your replication rule\.
 **Important**
 When you add a replication rule to a bucket, you must have the `iam:PassRole` permission to be able to pass the IAM role that grants Amazon S3 replication permissions\.
-For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.
+For more information, see [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

 1. Under **Status**, see that **Enabled** is selected by default\.
 An enabled rule starts to work as soon as you save it\.
 If you want to enable the rule later, select **Disabled**\.